 While a great dog can come from anywhere, consistently top-notch dogs come from breeders with a vision and a plan.
-Jerry Kolter and Betsy Danielson from Northwoods Bird Dogs are now producing their sixth generation of English setters and fourth generation of pointers.
+Jerry Kolter and Betsy Danielson from Northwoods Bird Dogs are now producing their seventh generation of English setters and fifth generation of pointers.
 This depth of knowledge enables them to make wise, comprehensive breeding decisions, resulting in puppies with predictable, desirable traits.

 Jerry and Betsy owned English setters and pointers for nine years before deciding to breed.
 In 1995, they planned their first setter litter on a strung hunch.
 They had such success that they bred another litter of setters in 1996, followed by a 1997 pointer litter.